MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-administration.md

 If the organization decides not to continue with [!INCLUDE [prodshort](../developer/includes/prodshort.md)], you can then cancel the subscription.

 In the Office portal, you can remove licenses from users.
-As the administrator you can remove the trial subscription from your company's account.
-But to cancel the paid subscription, you must contact your reselling partner, and they can [cancel relevant subscription](/partner-center/create-a-new-subscription?toc=/dynamics365/business-central/dev-itpro/administration&bc=../breadcrumb/toc.yml) in the Partner Center.
+As the administrator, you can remove a trial subscription from your company's account.
+But to cancel a paid subscription, you must contact your reselling partner, and they can [cancel the relevant subscription](/partner-center/create-a-new-subscription?toc=/dynamics365/business-central/dev-itpro/administration&bc=../breadcrumb/toc.yml) in the Partner Center.

 For more information, see [Unsubscribe or Remove Business Central](/dynamics365/business-central/admin-cancel) in the business functionality content for [!INCLUDE [prodshort](../developer/includes/prodshort.md)].